Sayakdutt/Google-Clone/README.md

 ## Features

-- **Normal Search:** Perform a Google search with the provided search query.
+- **Google Search Integration:** Perform a Google search with the provided search query.
 - **Voice Recognition:** Use your microphone to perform a voice search.
 - **Autocomplete Suggestions:** Display search suggestions as you type.
 - **Search Results:** Show search results including web pages and images.
+- **Multilingual Support:** Explore content in multple langugages using Google Translate
-- **Pagination:** Navigate through search results with pagination.
+- **Pagination:** Easily Navigate through search results with pagination.

 ## Installation